10 Fresh Ingredients, 10 Cold Soups

-When it's too hot for cooking, we love cold soups
+When it's too hot to cook, we turn to soup

 It sounds like a contradiction in itself: cold soups.
 Be that as it may, they are a savior on hot summer days and an opportunity to play with sweet, hearty and creamy flavors—not to mention all the crispy toppings you can add!